Sparse PCA: A New Scalable Estimator Based On Integer Programming

 where above, the decision variables are $\beta\in\R^{p\times p}, z\in\{0,1\}^p$.
 The binary variable $z \in \{0, 1\}^p$ controls the sparsity pattern of $\{\beta_{i,j}\}$.
 The complementarity constraint \eqref{secondconst} states that $\beta_{i,j} \neq 0$ only if $z_{i}=z_{j}=1$; and $\beta_{i,j}=0$ otherwise.
 The constraint \eqref{thirdconst} ensures that $z$ has at most $s$-many nonzeros (under the assumption that $u^*$ has at most $s$ nonzeros).
-Problem~\eqref{reg_multi} is a mixed integer quadratic optimization problem with complementary constraints.
+Problem~\eqref{reg_multi} is a mixed integer quadratic optimization problem with complementarity constraints.
 We present different integer programming formulations for~\eqref{reg_multi} in Section~\ref{optalg}. \begin{rmk} It follows from~\eqref{beta_lem} that the off-diagonal entries of $\beta^*$ are the entries of an asymmetric matrix with rank one.
-Due to computational reasons, we drop the rank constraint from Problem~\eqref{reg_multi}.
-Hence formulation~\eqref{reg_multi} can be interpreted as a relaxation of formulation~\eqref{spca-QPform1} under the covariance model~\eqref{Gcov1}.
-As we will see in our statistical error bounds, estimator~\eqref{reg_multi} leads a sub-optimal error bound compared to estimator~\eqref{spca-QPform1}.
-However, Problem~\eqref{reg_multi} is friendlier from a computational viewpoint, and via our tailored algorithms, we are able to compute optimal solutions to~\eqref{reg_multi} for instances with $p\approx 20,000$.
-Recall, that in contrast, current MIP-based approaches for SPCA can deliver dual bounds for~\eqref{spca-QPform1} for $p \approx 1,000$. \end{rmk} Our estimator~\eqref{reg_multi}, can be interpreted as estimating the inverse of the covariance matrix $G^*$ under a structured sparsity pattern (imposed by $u^*$) as determined by the the spiked covariance model~\eqref{Gcov1} (see Lemma~\ref{Ginv}).
+Due to computational reasons, we drop the rank constraint and hence, formulation~\eqref{reg_multi} can be interpreted as an approximation (by removing the rank constraint) to formulation~\eqref{spca-QPform1} under the covariance model~\eqref{Gcov1}.
+As we will see in our statistical error bounds, estimator~\eqref{reg_multi} leads to a sub-optimal error bound compared to estimator~\eqref{spca-QPform1}.
+However, Problem~\eqref{reg_multi} appears to be friendlier from a computational viewpoint, and via our tailored algorithms, we are able to compute optimal solutions to~\eqref{reg_multi} for instances with $p\approx 20,000$.
+Recall that in contrast, current MIP-based approaches for SPCA can deliver dual bounds for~\eqref{spca-QPform1} for $p \approx 1,000$. \end{rmk} Our estimator~\eqref{reg_multi}, can be interpreted as estimating the inverse of the covariance matrix $G^*$ under a structured sparsity pattern (imposed by $u^*$) as determined by the spiked covariance model~\eqref{Gcov1} (see Lemma~\ref{Ginv}).
 To our knowledge, estimator~\eqref{reg_multi} with the structured sparsity constraint has not been studied earlier in the context of the SPCA problem.
-A common procedure to estimate a sparse precision matrix is the nodewise sparse regression framework of \citet{meinhausenbuhlmann}, where the regression problems are solved independently across the $p$ nodes under a plain sparsity assumption on the entries of the precision matrix.
+A common procedure to estimate a sparse precision matrix is the nodewise sparse regression framework of \cite{meinhausenbuhlmann}, where the regression problems are solved independently across the $p$ nodes under a plain sparsity assumption on the entries of the precision matrix.